My go-to for any work done not at my office desk or when travelling. I went with the 8gb version and it's been plenty, even using Docker.

 The application I use to stream web development, and what I used to record my screen with.
 The settings I use are mostly standard, set to 60 FPS.

-Audio for video tutorials is recorded and edited with this free program.
-I loosely follow a guide from thisinterestsme.com for optimizing the audio.
+Audio for video tutorials is recorded and edited in real-time with this program.
+Mostly a noise gate and some boost to the low-end for a deeper sound.

 What I use to record and edit all of my tutorial videos and courses.
 It's MacOS only, but incredibly optimized for that platform.